natalielyn/lab-43-gatsby/src/content/projects/project-two.md

 ---
-type: "App Redesign"
+type: "Web App"
-title: "Instagram Redesign"
+title: "To.do App"
-description: "Conducted research to determine how Instagram could improve their user experience, introduce new features and rebrand themselves."
+description: "This will be where I talk about the project, the process and the outcome.
+This will be where I talk about the project, the process and the outcome."
-tools: "Figma Sketch InVision Flutter Swift C#"
+tools: HTML, CSS, SCSS, JavaScript, ReactJS
-image: "../../images/demo-pic.jpg"
+image: "../../images/portimg4.png"
 ---